 You can follow on Twitter – @braswellkenneth and online at www.kennethbraswell.com

 Pam considers herself a champion of the underdog and protectorate of multicultural children’s literature.
 She holds a degree in English Writing, a post-baccalaureate certificate in Elementary Education, and a Master’s degree in Library and Information Science.
 Pam can often be found singing many of The Wiggles songs while simultaneously reading a book in rhyme and drinking coffee.
-She reviews books at Unconventionallibrarian.com, guest posts on Good Enough Mother, hosts adult and tween book clubs and literary tea parties where she dons a tutu and tiara.
+She reviews books at Unconventionallibrarian.com, guest posts on Good Enough Mother host adult and tween book clubs, and literary tea parties where she dons a tutu and tiara.

 Maritza Martinez Mejia

 Maritza Martinez Mejia, Colombian poet, writer, and speaker who lives in Florida.
 She is the founder of Proyecto de Escritura LuzDelMes an online Group whose objective is to create bridges of communication and collaboration between English and Spanish authors and Cultural Promoter of “Desayuno Literario Internacional LuzDelMes” to promote Bilingual Literature.

 For her service to the community, she is the award recipient of the Crystal Apple Award 2006.
 Maritza received the Virtues Christian Poetry Award 2015, Latino Book Awards for Best Translation English to Spanish, and Best eBook non-fiction 2016.
 Nominated to the Carmen Luisa Pinto 2016, Author’s Talk Book Show 2017, and Foundation Somos Poetry 2018.
 Collaborator to Radio Sion, NY at the “El Mágico Mundo de los libros”, Visítame Magazine, and Southern Writer’s Magazine.